oswaldobapvicjr/performetrics/README.md

 - **CPU time:** the total time spent using a CPU for the current thread

-- **User time:** the total CPU time that the current thread has executed in user mode (i.e., the time spent running current thread's own code)
+- **User time:** the total CPU time that the current thread has executed in user mode (i.e., the time spent running current thread's  code)

 - **System time:** the time spent by the OS kernel to execute all the basic/system level operations on behalf of your application (such as context switching, resource allocation, etc.)